 During the height of the pandemic, normal seasonal patterns all but disappeared from the housing market.
 There was so much demand for homes that any time was a good time to sell.
 But now that the market has settled back into a more normal cadence, timing is once again becoming an important consideration for home sellers.

 Some patterns and trends usually do hold true throughout the year, and one is that late spring and early summer are the best times to sell.
 Sellers can net thousands of dollars more if they sell during the peak months of May, June and April compared to the three slowest months of the year, October, November and December, according to a 2023 report by ATTOM Data Solutions.

-Best time to sell a house
+Best month to sell a house

-For example, in the South and West — where temperatures are largely more moderate — there’s less discrepancy between the peak and slow seasons, according to NAR.
-However, in the Midwest and Northeast, there’s more contrast between summer and winter.
+For example, in the South and West — where temperatures are largely more moderate — there’s less discrepancy between the peak and slow seasons, according to the National Association of Realtors.
+However, there’s more disparity between summer and winter in the Midwest and Northeast.

 These seasonal patterns can help give sellers an indication of what to expect throughout the year.